Out of Body Experience

 What we are going to focus on in this guide is how to have the experience again and again with as a success rate being as high as possible.
 We use an easy to understand 6 step process with these elements in mind:

-- Setting a strong intention
+- Setting a strong intention.

-- Getting Good Rest
+- Getting good rest.

-- Waking up and going back to bed
+- Waking up and going back to bed.

-- Strengthing the intention again
+- Strengthing the intention again.

-- The exit
+- The exit.

 Step One: Intention

-The largest thing you can possibly do in order to have any dream type of experience, let it be lucid dreaming or having an Out of Body Experience, is setting the intention.
+The largest thing you can possibly do in order to have any type of experience, let it be lucid dreaming or having an Out of Body Experience, is setting the intention.
 The intention to have an Out of Body ExperienceE when you go to sleep is key to training your mind to notice the effects of an Out of Body Experience and letting you remember as well as knowing that this is an important aspect of your life that you want to experience.
 Additionally focusing on the concepts that dreams are important allows the brain to see reality in another light.

 Reading over some of the Tibetan dream yoga techniques we can find a key element to their abilities to have Out of Body Experiences focused on the concept that reality and thoughts are also dreamed in our minds.
-Everything that we do, think, and life is truly a hallucination in our brains as the brain takes outside information into its complex system and creates a virtual world of those experiences inside our heads.
+Everything that we do, think, and feel is truly a hallucination in our brains as the brain takes outside information into its complex system and creates a virtual world of those experiences inside our heads.
 Thoughts are especially dreamlike, as they are produced from our minds alone without any real substances of reality.
 Thinking about this makes us see that dreams are more closely related to reality than we initially may have thought, and puts additional importance on the dreams, or fewer importances on the foundation of reality.